 2. Study Your Gardening Space

-Be a student of your space.
-Get to know the characteristics of your location.
+Be a student of your space and get to know the characteristics of your gardening location.
 All these details will determine what you can grow in your garden.

-- Know your garden’s sun exposure — determine how the sun moves through your space.
+- Know your garden’s sun exposure — Sunlight is life.
+Determine how the sun moves through your space.
 It’s better to know the number of hours of sun that your garden gets rather than the direction your garden faces in relation to your home, as in your backyard faces south or west.
 The amount of sun your space receives will determine the kinds of plants you can grow.

-- Where does the sun begin in the morning, and where does it land in the evening?
+- How does the sun move in your garden during the day?
+Where does the sun begin in the morning, and where does it land in the evening?

 - What casts shade on your garden?
 Are there other houses, buildings, fences, eves, trees, or other structures that block the sun?
 What time of day does this happen?

-- Know your garden’s exposure to wind — how breezes travel through your growing space affects which plants will grow successfully.
-How do wind currents travel through your garden?
+- How do wind currents travel through the garden?
+Air movement affects which plants will grow successfully.
 Some gardens have a prevailing wind all the time while others are sheltered.
 What about dryer vents?
 Is there a dryer vent puffing hot air into a garden bed?

-- Know your garden’s water flow — how does your garden drain water?
+- How does water flow through your garden?
 Wet spots and dry areas determine the kinds of plants you can grow.
 Do you have any low-lying areas where the water runs and sits following rain?
 Are there dry patches?
 Do you need to do any leveling?
 Are there any downspouts that drain in your space?

-- Know your garden’s soil type — soil quality is quite variable from place to place.
+- What is the soil like in the garden?
+Get to know your garden’s soil type, soil quality is quite variable from place to place.
 How much topsoil do you have?
 Is it rich in organic matter, or is it more clayish, fine, or silty?
 Soil quality gives you clues to what you may grow or how you may need to amend the soil in your garden plan.

-- Know your garden’s fauna — do you have animals, wild or domestic, cruising through your gardening space?
+- What kind of fauna travel through your gardening space?
+Do you have animals, wild or domestic, cruising through your gardening space?
 Animals have an impact on your garden and influences what you can grow and whether or not fences need to be included in your design.